Georgia DOT suspending lane closures during the Thanksgiving holiday

-To allow for anticipated increase in holiday traffic, the Georgia Department of Transportation will suspend lane closures on Georgia interstates and state routes beginning Wednesday, Nov.
-24, at 5 a.m. until 10 p.m.
-Sunday, Nov.
-28.
+To allow for increased holiday traffic, Georgia Department of Transportation is suspending lane closures on Georgia interstates and roadways near shopping centers beginning today at 5 a.m. until Sunday at 10 p.m.
 These statewide lane closure restrictions will help to reduce traffic congestion during the Thanksgiving holiday.
-Similar restrictions will be in place for Christmas and New Year’s.
+Similar restrictions will be in place for the Christmas and New Year’s holidays.

+“By limiting lane closures during the holiday season, we hope to promote a safer, less congested traveling experience,” said John D. Hancock, Georgia DOT state construction engineer.
+“Unfortunately, we have seen a noticeable increase in motor vehicle fatalities nationwide due to distracted driving, speeding and driving under the influence.
+This holiday season we encourage all drivers to put down the cellphones, buckle up, slow down and drive sober."

-While construction-related lane closures will be suspended, the department reminds travelers to exercise caution as crews may still work near highways, and safety concerns may require some long-term lane closures to remain in place.
+While the road closures are suspended, the department reminds travelers to exercise caution as crews may still work near highways, and safety concerns may require some long-term lane closures to remain in place.
 In addition, incident management or emergency, maintenance-related lane closures could become necessary at any time on any route.

-“By limiting lane closures during the holiday season, we hope to promote a safer, less congested traveling experience,” said State Construction Engineer John D. Hancock.

-“Unfortunately, we have seen a noticeable increase in motor vehicle fatalities nationwide due to distracted driving, speeding and driving under the influence.
-This holiday season and always, we encourage all drivers to put down the cellphones, buckle up, slow down and drive sober."

 Commented